 Another pressing public health concern caused by industrial animal production is antibiotic resistance.
 Animals kept on industrial farms are given large amounts of antibiotics to treat diseases and promote growth.
 It’s estimated that close to 70% of all antibiotics sold in the U.S. are used for farm animals.
 The overuse of antibiotics in farm animals has been related to a rise in antibiotic resistant bacteria, making it harder to fight diseases among both animals and humans alike.

-role in poverty
+Playing a role in poverty

 Worldwide, nearly a billion people live in severe poverty and suffer with daily hunger and deprivation.
 Intensive farming used to be promoted as one means of alleviating hunger, as it can provide a cheap and plentiful source of protein.
 In recent years, however, support for intensive farming has faded significantly due to new information highlighting the long-term problems inherent to these systems.